 - Some restrictions and requirements with regards to the flow of foreign currency out of and into the country have been put back into place to bolster stability.

-- For the purpose of favouring financial inclusion, the BCRA now regulates non-financial correspondents, thereby enabling financial entities to assign certain services to be rendered by other persons (individuals or entities) in their favour, especially in places in which financial entities do not have a physical presence.
+- To encourage financial inclusion, the BCRA now regulates non-financial correspondents, thereby enabling financial entities to assign certain services to be rendered by other persons (individuals or entities) in their favour, especially in places in which financial entities do not have a physical presence.

-- Likewise, the BCRA has recently begun regulating the activity of payment services providers to mainly govern digital wallet operators.
+- Likewise, the BCRA has recently begun regulating the activity of PSPs, mainly to govern digital wallet operators.

-Meanwhile, the BCRA is also continuing to adjust, by every feasible mean, local regulations to align with international recommendations, such as Basel III (e.g., it has stated that the observance of the International Financial Reporting Standards by financial institutions is mandatory), to keep pace with global trends and regulations.
+- Meanwhile, the BCRA is also continuing to adjust, by all feasible means, local regulations to align with international recommendations, such as Basel III (e.g., it has stated that the observance of the International Financial Reporting Standards by financial institutions is mandatory), to keep pace with global trends and regulations.

 Outlook and conclusions

 During the past few years, the financial industry in Argentina has continued to evolve considerably.
-There is still much work to be done, not only towards improving financial inclusion, incorporating technology into banks' operations and expanding the size of the financial market, but also towards fighting inflationary pressure and achieving financial stability.
+Even though the situation surrounding covid-19 accelerated the financial inclusion process, there is still much work to be done, not only towards improving financial inclusion, incorporating technology into banks' operations and expanding the size of the financial market, but also towards fighting inflationary pressure and achieving financial stability.

-1 Pablo José Torretta is a partner and Ivana Inés Grossi is an associate at Beccar Varela.
+1 Pablo José Torretta is a partner and Francisco Grosso is an associate at Beccar Varela.

 5 Law No. 24,144.